wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 By calling this revolution in communication an "Information Age," traditional media practitioners restaked their claim to the digital terrain.
 They pushed us to exchange community for content -- content that could be bought and sold.
 In a communications medium, the people are the content.
 And communication between people is free.
 No one can make good money off it.

-The challenge for j

-"professional" content

-valuable and relevant

-Nteractive media businesses was to Convince users that

-\~- like games, databases, and web sites -. were more

-than the chat rooms, community web Sites, and

-had been enjoying for so long.
-This is when the

-neon shopping mall currently known as the Web
+The challenge for interactive media businesses was to convince users that "professional" content -- like games, databases, and web sites -- were more valuable and relevant than the chat rooms, community web sites, and USENET groups they had been enjoying for so long.
+This is when the Internet turned into the neon shopping mall currently known as the Web, where users simply point and click on images to buy stuff.
+Real stuff.

 3